wri/gfw-api-docs/source/index.md

 # Introduction

+**This documentation is currently under development**

 Welcome the future home for the documentation for the GFW-API.
-Much of what follows is example documentation from [slate](https://github.com/tripit/slate) and will be removed shortly.  **This documentation is currently under development** and for now is nothing more than a few notes to help us get started.
+For now this is nothing more than a few notes to help us get started.

 # Endpoints